HTTP-RPC/Kilo/README.md

 The `mimeType` value indicates type of the content produced by the named template.
 It is used by `RequestDispatcherServlet` to identify the requested template.
 A specific representation is requested by appending a file extension associated with the desired MIME type to the service name in the URL.

 Note that it is possible to associate multiple templates with a single service method.
-For example, the following code adds an additional XML template document to the `getStatistics()` method:
+For example, the following code associates an additional XML template with the `getStatistics()` method:

     @Template(name="statistics.html", mimeType="text/html")
     @Template(name="statistics.xml", mimeType="application/xml")